Page 8 - Archangel

 P. 8

-World (PFW).
+(PFW).
 He had been suddenly stolen away by a Hutu militiaman’s

 machete four weeks ago.
-And now Sean’s Scottish American public health
+And now Sean’s Scottish-American public health

 and disaster relief colleague stood coming apart at the seams in a sodden